POSTGRADUATE CERTIFICATE IN SOUTH AFRICAN TAX LAW

-This unique Postgraduate Certificate offers an overview into the fundamentals, the legislative provisions of the tax laws and the practical application thereof to individuals, businesses and government agencies.
-This is the right programme for business owners, corporate executives of multinational companies and new accountants and graduates who need a broad understanding of the Tax laws in South Africa.
+This Postgraduate Certificate delivers an overview of South African tax fundamentals, key legislative provisions, and their practical application to individuals, businesses, and government agencies.
+You will build the ability to interpret statutes, understand case law, and manage compliance with confidence.
+The programme suits business owners, corporate executives in multinationals, and new accountants or graduates who need a broad understanding of South Africa’s tax framework and administrative processes.

-Exit Qualification: PG-Certificate, or progress to Stage 2 for PG-Diploma
+Exit Qualification: Postgraduate Certificate, or progress to Stage 2 for Postgraduate Diploma

-This Postgraduate Certificate award is the stage 1 of this programme and consists of 60 credits in total.
+The Postgraduate Certificate is Stage 1 of the programme and carries 60 credits in total.

 • This stage will contain two modules (General Principles & Tax Law and Corporations), with 30 credits awarded per module.